nattadasu/ryuuRyuusei/CONTRIBUTING.md

 Suggesting new features is also a way to contribute to this project.
 You can suggest new features by following similar steps as [Reporting Bugs](#reporting-bugs).

-### Translating the Bot to Your Language

-If you're interested in translating the bot to your language, you can do so by visiting [Crowdin](https://crowdin.com/project/ryuuryuusei) and start translating the bot.
-You can also [suggest new languages](#suggesting-new-features) to be added to the bot.

 ### Improving the Documentation